database64128/ddns-cloudflare-powershell/README.md

 ## 🔌 Usage

-- Edit `ddns-cloudflare-config.ps1`.
-Fill in your hostname, OAuth token, DNS zone ID and target record ID.
+- Rename `settings.jsonc.example` to `settings.jsonc` and fill in your hostname, OAuth token, DNS zone ID and target record ID.
 - For Linux, place the systemd unit files to the proper location.
 Enable and start the timer.
 - For Windows, import `ddns-cloudflare-powershell.xml` to Task Scheduler.
 Start the task.